 My key takeaways from Ellen’s talk:

-- Discovery is as important as delivery as the rhythm of discover and deliver is the essence of agile.
+- Discovery is as important as delivery as the rhythm of discovering and delivering is the essence of agile.
 Improve the bottom line with both.

 - Discovery is much more generative and more active; it’s not passive.
 Words like ‘collect’ or ‘gather’ are not good terms to describe how we discover what we should build.